amonks/run/README.md

 Run prints its output if either,

-1. run is not a tty (eg Run is being piped to a file), or,
+1. stdout is not a tty (eg Run is being piped to a file), or,
 2. no tasks are "long" (eg a one-shot "build" procedure, rather than an ongoing "dev server").

-## Programmatic Use
+# Programmatic Use

 Run can be used and extended programmatically through its Go API.
 For more information, including a conceptual overview of the architecture, example code,